-I expected to have a at least half of this leftover and between my husband, myself and my oldest son, we scraped the dish clean.
-My son has asked me three times in less than a week when we can have "that awesome mushroom dish" again.
-I'm calling this a huge success.
+I expected to have at least half of these Chipotle Mushrooms leftover.
+However, between my husband, myself and my oldest son, we scraped the dish clean.
+My son has asked me three times in less than a week when we can have “that awesome mushroom dish” again.
+I’m calling this a huge success.
 I served these mushrooms as a dinner side dish with some Mexican Spice Rubbed Pork Roast and Roasted Potatoes with Vegetables.
 However, we broke out the tortilla chips to taste the mushrooms while we waiting for the rest of the meal to be ready and we wound up eating more of the mushrooms than anything else.
 They were completely irresistible!

 Are there mushroom lovers in your family?
 If so, don’t miss this Mushroom Salsa, for another unique dish that highlights the awesomeness of the mushroom!

 - 1 14 ounce can fire roasted diced tomatoes

 - 1/4 cup butter

 - 24 ounces whole crimini mushrooms halved and/or quartered if they are large, about 8 cups worth

 - 1/4 cup crumbled queso fresco